-15 Related party transactions
+Related party transactions

-- 15.1 All academies within the Trust will act in accordance with the Conflicts of Interest Policy. - 15.2 The Trust will be even-handed in their relationships with related parties by ensuring: - Compliance with their statutory duties to avoid conflicts of interest, benefits are not accepted from third parties, and interests in proposed transactions or arrangements are declared. - A register of interests has been completed and the Board of Trustees should keep their register of interests up to date at all times. - No member of the Trust uses their connection to the Trust for personal gain. - All payments are permitted by the articles of association or by authority from the Charity Commission. - The Charity Commission approves payments to a trustee where there is a significant advantage to the academy.
+All schools within the Trust will act in accordance with the Conflicts of Interest Policy.

+The Trust will be even-handed in their relationships with related parties by ensuring:

+Compliance with their statutory duties to avoid conflicts of interest, benefits are not accepted from third parties, and interests in proposed transactions or arrangements are declared.

-- Any payment provided to the persons referred to in 15.2 satisfies the 'at cost' requirements outline in this policy. - 15.3 All transactions with related parties will be reported to the ESFA in advance of the transaction taking place.
-This applies to transactions made on or after 1 April 2019. - 15.4 The Trust Board will ensure procedures pertaining to related party transactions are applied across the Trust. - 15.5 The Trust Board and Accounting Officer will manage personal relationships with related parties to avoid both real and perceived conflicts of interest, promoting integrity and openness in accordance with the seven principles of public life. - 15.6 The Chair of the Trust Board and the Accounting Officer will ensure their capacity to control and influence does not conflict with requirements. - 15.7 The Trust recognises that some relationships with related parties may attract greater public scrutiny, such as the following: - Transactions with individuals in a position of control and influence, including the Chair of the Trust Board and the Accounting Officer - Payments to organisations with a profit motive, as opposed to those in the public or voluntary sectors - Relationships with external auditors beyond their duty to deliver a statutory audit - 15.8 The Trust will keep up-to-date records and make sufficient disclosures in their annual accounts to show accordance with the high standards of accountability and transparency required within the public sector. - 15.9 The Trust will report all related party transactions made on or after 1 April 2019 to the ESFA in advance of the transaction taking place. - 15.10 The Trust will obtain prior approval from the ESFA for related party transactions that are novel, contentious and/or repercussive, regardless of value, using the ESFA's enquiry form. - 15.11 For the purpose of reporting to, and approval by, the ESFA, related party transactions do not include salaries and other payments made by the Trust to a person under a contract of employment through the Trust's payroll. - 15.12The Trust will obtain approval from the ESFA using the online form for contracts for the supply of goods or services to the Trust by a related party agreed on or after 1 April 2019, where any of the following limits apply: - The contract exceeds £20,000 - The contract, regardless of the value, would exceed £20,000 in the same financial year ending 31 August. - The contract, regardless of the value, would exceed £20,000 individually or cumulatively with the related party in the same financial year ending 31 August
+A register of interests has been completed and the Board of Trustees should keep their register of interests up to date at all times.

+No member of the Trust uses their connection to the Trust for personal gain.

+All payments are permitted by the articles of association or by authority from the Charity Commission.

+The Charity Commission approves payments to a trustee where there is a significant advantage to the Trust.

+Any payment provided to the persons referred to in satisfies the 'at cost' requirements outline in this policy.

+The Trust Board will ensure procedures pertaining to related party transactions are applied across the Trust.

+The Trust Board and Accounting Officer will manage personal relationships with related parties to avoid both real and perceived conflicts of interest, promoting integrity and openness in accordance with the seven principles of public life.

+The Chair of the Trust Board and the Accounting Officer will ensure their capacity to control and influence does not conflict with requirements.

+The Trust recognises that some relationships with related parties may attract greater public scrutiny, such as the following:

+- Transactions with individuals in a position of control and influence, including the Chair of the Trust Board and the Accounting Officer - Payments to organisations with a profit motive, as opposed to those in the public or voluntary sectors - Relationships with external auditors beyond their duty to deliver a statutory audit

+The Trust will keep up-to-date records and make sufficient disclosures in their annual accounts to show accordance with the high standards of accountability and transparency required within the public sector.

+The Trust will report all related party transactions made on or after 1 April 2019 to the ESFA in advance of the transaction taking place.

+The Trust will obtain prior approval from the ESFA for related party transactions that are novel, contentious and/or repercussive, regardless of value, using the ESFA's enquiry form.

+For the purpose of reporting to, and approval by, the ESFA, related party transactions do not include salaries and other payments made by the Trust to a person under a contract of employment through the Trust's payroll.

+The Trust will obtain approval from the ESFA using the online form for contracts for the supply of goods or services to the Trust by a related party agreed on or after 1 April 2019, where any of the following limits apply:

+- The contract exceeds £20,000 - The contract, regardless of the value, would exceed £20,000 in the same financial year ending 31 August. - The contract, regardless of the value, would exceed £20,000 individually or cumulatively with the related party in the same financial year ending 31 August